-Following the review by the Audit Committee of the Annual Performance Report for the year ended 30 June 2023 before and after the audit, the Committee is of the view that the entity complied with the relevant provisions of the MFMA and Framework for Managing Programme Performance Information (FMPPI).
-The Committee fairly presents the performance of the entity at that date.
-Furthermore, the Audit Committee concurs with the reasons for deviations and measures proposed to address the underachieved contained in the report.
+Following the review by the Audit Committee of the Annual Performance Report for the year ended 30 June 2023 before and after the audit, the Committee is of the view that, in all material respects, the entity complied with the relevant provisions of the MFMA and Framework for Managing Programme Performance Information (FMPPI) and fairly presents the performance of the entity at that date.
+Furthermore, the Audit Committee concurs with reasons for deviations and measures proposed to address the underachieved contained in the report.